-Botero is famous for his remakes of classic masterpieces.
-A bit like with a naive imitation by a talented kid, it’s hard to tell whether these remakes are praise or criticism, tributes or caricatures.
+Botero was famous for his remakes of classic masterpieces.
+A bit like with a naive imitation by a talented kid, it’s hard to tell whether these remakes are praise or criticism, tributes, or caricatures.
 They certainly border on the irreverent!
 But considering Botero’s love for, and inspiration from, the Spanish masters Diego Velazquez and Francisco Goya, we understand that this is not meant as a ridiculing parody.

-Here, cheeky Fernando takes on one of the most famous paintings of all time, the enigmatic Mona Lisa (aka La Gioconda), usually encased in tight glass in her Parisian refuge.
+Here, cheeky Fernando took on one of the most famous paintings of all time, the enigmatic Mona Lisa (aka La Gioconda), usually encased in tight glass in her Parisian refuge.
 The structure is there, the position is there, the clothing and even the famous mysterious smile likewise.
 In other words, everything looks like a reproduction of Leonardo da Vinci’s painting with a fish-eye effect.
 Insolent parody or accolade?
 Piece of art or naive drawing?
-The good thing about art is: you can decide for yourself!
+The good thing about art is that you can decide for yourself!

-Among the many works he donated to the museum, there is a large collection of French impressionists.
+Among the many works he donated to the museum, there is a large collection of French Impressionists.
 If his sympathy for them was not clear enough, here is the final proof.
 I do not think one single minute that these chubby, friendly-looking characters can be anything but a tribute to these masters!

 This magnificent hand greets visitors in the entrance hall, like a stout bronze “hello” from the museum building.
 Despite the usual plumpness, there is a definite grace and subtlety in the shape and the position.
 It resembles the hand of a chubby baby sticking out of the cradle, looking for his mother’s finger.
 This is a perfect example of how the artist manages to create a “fat” sculpture that does not feel ponderous.
 Having said that, it’s better not to look at it from behind, so as not to get another meaning from the fingers.

-The museum contains one room full of sculptures by Botero; read on to see more of those on the Botero Square.
+The museum contains one room full of sculptures by Botero; read on to see more of those on Botero Square.